Hisham Bin Al Bin Amor Sliti

-Hisham Sliti, is a citizen of Tunisia who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
+Hisham Sliti, is a citizen of Tunisia and France who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number is 174.

 The list of the names of all the Guantanamo detainees states that his date of birth was February 12, 1966, in Hamam Lif, Tunisia.

 He was transferred to Guantanamo on May 1, 2002, and held there for twelve and a half years.

 On November 20, 2014, Sliti and Hussein Salem Mohammed were granted asylum in Slovakia.

 Clive Stafford Smith represents Sliti as one of his lawyers.

 Sliti reported to his lawyers that he was beaten on August 5, 2005.
 Sliti claims that his interrogator threw a chair, and a mini-fridge at him, and then called in the initial reaction force.
 Sliti participated in a widespread hunger strike during July 2005, and then participated in a second hunger strike that started in August 2005 due to Qur'an desecration.

 The Slovak Spectator reports that Sliti was arrested by Slovak security officials, and the release of their arrest video stirred controversy.